andrewdotn/crk-db/docs/CW.md

 * The Plains Cree FST typically uses this field to determine the stem used by the FST.
 However, there are ~1,000 entries for which the FST stem has to be specified manually.
 It's important to retain this data, and use it instead of the data in the `\stm` field in these cases.
 * This field is occasionally duplicated (in 22 entries) when the headword is a multi-word phrase (`INM`).
+* Some entries do not have a final hyphen, even when it seems like they should.
+It's not clear whether this difference is meaningful or accidental.

 ## `\syl` **syllabics**